jviksne/jvgores/README.md

     package name of the output file, defaults to main

 -getresstrfn="GetResStr"
-    name of the function for retrieving the string contents of a file, defaults to GetResStr
+    name of the function for retrieving the string contents of a file, defaults to GetResStr, pass "nil" to ommit the function

+-mustresstrfn="MustResStr"
+    name of the helper function for retrieving the string contents of a file that panics upon the path not found, defaults to MustResStr, pass "nil" to ommit the function

 -getresbytesfn="GetResBytes"
-    name of the function for retrieving the contents of a file as a byte slice, defaults to GetResBytes
+    name of the function for retrieving the contents of a file as a byte slice, defaults to GetResBytes, pass "nil" to ommit the function

+-mustresbytesfn="MustResBytes"
+    name of the helper function for retrieving the contents of a file as a byte slice that panics upon the path not found, defaults to MustResBytes, pass "nil" to ommit the function

 -prefix="/some/prefix/"
     some prefix to add to the path that is passed to GetResStr() and GetResBytes() functions for identifying the files